-- To reduce pressure on any one boney body part, shift your body position often or ask your healthcare team for help - Avoid lying on boney areas such as your hip for long periods of time - Do not rub reddened or discoulored areas of skin.
-This will cause more damage - Eat a well-balanced diet and drink plenty of fluids to keep your skin healthy and hydrated - Protect skin from incontinence by using a skin barrier cream and incontinence pad
+- To reduce pressure on any one boney body part, shift your body position often or ask the nurse for help. - Avoid lying on boney areas such as your hip for long periods of time. - Do not rub reddened or discoloured areas of skin.
+This will cause more damage. - Eat a well-balanced diet and drink plenty of fluids to keep your skin healthy and hydrated. - Protect skin from incontinence by using a skin barrier cream and incontinence pad.